MaazAzam/AngleInclinationSensor/README.md

 # AngleInclinationSensor
-Using serial communication via MATLAB and CodeWarrior IDE to graph angle inclination in real-time.
+Using serial communication via MATLAB and C/C++ in CodeWarrior IDE to graph angle inclination in real-time.